 - Salt to taste

-To make things easier for you, I am going to break down the directions to this recipe into sections.
+To make things easier for you, I will break down the directions for this recipe into sections.

 Clean The Jars

-- Before you start the pickling process, you need to wash and sterilize the glass canning jars.
-This will help avoid contamination or bacteria getting into the food.
-After you have sterilized the jars, dry them completely and have them ready to fill.
+- Before starting pickling, you must wash and sterilize the glass canning jars.
+This step will help avoid contamination or bacteria getting into the food.
+For this step, you can use a canner or simply a pot.

 Cook The Veggies

 - Add the sliced carrots and cook for about 4-5 minutes.
-Do not over-cook the vegetables as we want them to have some crunch to them at the end.
+Do not overcook the vegetables, as we want them to have some crunch to them at the end.

 Note: If you’re adding other types of vegetables, this is the time to add them!